hakan-bali/scottish-munros/README.md

 ---
 ## Sample Usage
 ---
-Receive all munros with category field is MUN, TOP, or EITHER.
+Receive all munros with category field is 'MUN' or 'TOP'
 ```
 http://localhost:8080/v1/munros
 ```